serthilal/serthilal.github.io/_pages/research.md

 - Reversing Backsliding: Voter Backlash and Elite Defections (with Burak Kazim Yilmaz).

-- The Role of Militarized Interstate Disputes in Presidential Term Limit Evasions: From Crisis to Consolidation (with Anthony DeMattee)
+- The Role of Militarized Interstate Disputes in Presidential Term Limit Evasions: From Crisis to Consolidation (with Anthony DeMattee-Invited to R&R at Journal of Peace Research)

+- Trying Their Best to Overstay: How Presidential Term Limits Evasion Harms Electoral Integrity (with Ian Rebouças Batista and Anthony J. DeMattee)

 ## Datasets